MSIA/423-2024-hw3-rpi0559/README.md

 The command should take you to an external website where you can complete the authentication process.

+### AWS IAM Instance Role
+Ensure that you have IAM EC2 Instance Role set up with rights to access S3, ECR, and ECS.

 To build the Docker container for the main pipeline, run: